bterwijn/invocation_tree/README.md

 </TD></TR></TABLE>

 ## Generators ##
-By using `yield` instead of `return` in a function, we can create a generator that produces a sequence of values.
-Calling a generator produces an iterable:
+By using `yield` instead of `return` in a function, we can create a generator that produces a sequence of values as an iterable.

 ```python
 def my_generator():